NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Air Leakage: Type**

-Type of air leakage.
+Type of air leakage if providing a numeric air leakage value.
 If 'unit total', represents the total infiltration to the unit as measured by a compartmentalization test, in which case the air leakage value will be adjusted by the ratio of exterior envelope surface area to total envelope surface area.
 Otherwise, if 'unit exterior only', represents the infiltration to the unit from outside only as measured by a guarded test.
 Required when unit type is single-family attached or apartment unit.

 - **Name:** ``air_leakage_type``
 - **Type:** ``Choice``